labuladong/fucking-algorithm/dynamic_programming/RegularExpression.md

     else:
         return first and isMatch(text[1:], pattern[1:])
 ```
 **Some readers may ask, how do you know that this problem is a dynamic programming problem, how do you know that there is an overlapping subproblem?
 It's not easy to find that!**
-**有的读者也许会问，你怎么知道这个问题是个动态规划问题呢，你怎么知道它就存在「重叠子问题」呢，这似乎不容易看出来呀？**

 The clearest way is to answer this question is to assume an input and then draw a recursion tree.
 And you will definitely find the same node, which is a quantitative analysis.
 In fact, without so much trouble, let me teach you the qualitative analysis, at a glance can see the "overlapping sub-problem" property.